-WPF IsEnabled Property (Button Example)This WPF example uses the IsEnabled property with the Button control.
-It sets IsEnabled in a C# event handler.
+WPF IsEnabled Property (Button Example)Use the IsEnabled property with the Button control.
+Set IsEnabled in a C# event handler.

 Title="MainWindow" Height="350" Width="525">